Give Your Child The Montessori Advantage

 We recognize that children have periods in their development where they are more sensitive to learning certain concepts.
 We observe and realize when the child is ready to learn new concepts and introduce them at the appropriate time.

-When a conflict occurs between students, they are taught that anger is an natural emotion and they are guided to learn the words to express their feelings instead of being afraid of them or resorting to physical expression.
+When a conflict occurs between students, they are taught that anger is a natural emotion, and they are guided to learn the words to express their feelings instead of being afraid of them or resorting to physical expression.